kevintuhumury/kuva/README.md

 ## Authorize Kuva

 To use Kuva you'll need to authorize the gem with Flickr.
 In order to do that, you'll need to apply for an API key and shared secret.
-When that's done, you'll need to run the `kuva:authorize` rake task, but first things first.
+When that's done, you'll need to supply those values to the Kuva setup block.
+Afterwards you need run the `kuva:authorize` rake task, but first things first.

 ### Apply for an API key and shared secret

 You can retrieve an API key and shared secret from Flickr by [creating a new application](https://www.flickr.com/services/apps).
 Just follow the instructions and once you've received the API key and shared secret, move on to the next step.

+### Filling in Kuva's configuration options

+Now that we've got an API key and shared secret, let's put them to use.
+Configuring Kuva is pretty easy.
+First run the following:

+	rails generate kuva:install

+This will install an initializer called `config/initializer/kuva.rb` in your Rails application.
+Use the previously acquired variables to fill in the Kuva setup block in that file.

+Hang on, we're almost there.

 ### Run the `kuva:authorize` rake task